 Let’s open the last email on that list, which is from The RealReal.
-The first thing you can see there is a header with a large company logo.
-In the footer, you can find all the necessary contact details, which is also important for complying with the email marketing laws accepted in different countries.
+The first thing you see is a header with a large company logo.
+In the footer, you can find all the necessary contact details, which is also important for complying with email marketing laws from different countries.

 Be clear and honest in your subject lines

-Honest and clear subject lines will not only help you build trust with your subscribers but also comply with the email marketing laws.
+Honest and clear subject lines will not only help you build trust with subscribers, but also comply with the email marketing laws.

 All in all

-Here’s what you should remember to comply with the most email marketing laws around the globe:
+Here’s what you should remember to comply with email marketing laws around the globe:

 - Create your own mailing lists instead of purchasing ready-made ones.